veroniquejustinvil/JavaProjects1/README.md

 # JavaProjects1
-This is another repository that contains various concepts of either data structures, algorithms, and sorting algorithms.
+This is another repository that contains various concepts of the use of sorting algorithms and applying the sorting algorithms into discussion of time complexity and space complexity & iterations of the sorting.